Spectral gap in random bipartite biregular graphs and applications: Proof of Theorem

 \subsection{Outline}

 We are now prepared to explain the main result.
 To study the second largest eigenvalue of the non-backtracking matrix, we examine the spectral radius of the matrix obtained by subtracting off the dominant eigenspace.
-We use Lemma 3 in \citet{bordenave2015a} for this: \begin{lemma} Let $T,R$ be matrices such that $\Img(T)\subset \Ker(R)$, $\Img(T^*)\subset \Ker(R)$.
+We use for this: \begin{lemma}[\citet*{bordenave2015a}, Lemma 3] Let $T$ and $R$ be matrices such that $\Img(T)\subset \Ker(R)$, $\Img(T^*)\subset \Ker(R)$.
 Then all eigenvalues $\lambda$ of $T+R$ that are not eigenvalues of $T$ satisfy: